lidofinance/dc4bc/HowTo_2.0.0.md

 ```
 $ ./dc4bc_d start --username <YOUR USERNAME> --key_store_dbdsn ./stores/dc4bc_<YOUR USERNAME>_key_store --state_dbdsn ./stores/dc4bc_<YOUR USERNAME>_state --listen_addr localhost:8080 --producer_credentials producer:producerpass --consumer_credentials consumer:consumerpass --kafka_truststore_path ./ca.crt --storage_dbdsn 94.130.57.249:9093 --storage_topic <DKG_TOPIC> --kafka_consumer_group <YOUR USERNAME>_group
 ```
-* `--username` — This username will be used to identify you during DKG and signing
+* `--username` — This username will be used to identify you during DKG and signing;
 * `--key_store_dbdsn` — This is where the keys that are used for signing messages that will go to the Bulletin Board will be stored.
-Do not store these keys in `/tmp/` for production runs and make sure that you have a backup
+Do not store these keys in `/tmp/` for production runs and make sure that you have a backup;
 * `--state_dbdsn` This is where your Client node's state (including the FSM state) will be kept.
-If you delete this directory, you will have to re-read the whole message board topic, which might result in odd states
+If you delete this directory, you will have to re-read the whole message board topic, which might result in odd states;
 * `--storage_dbdsn` This argument specifies the storage endpoint.
-This storage is going to be used by all participants to exchange messages
+This storage is going to be used by all participants to exchange messages;
 * `--storage_topic` Specifies the topic (a "directory" inside the storage) that you are going to use.
-Typically participants will agree on a new topic for each new signature or DKG round to avoid confusion
+Typically participants will agree on a new topic for each new signature or DKG round to avoid confusion.
-* `--kafka_consumer_group` Specifies your consumer group.
-This allows you to restart the Client and read the messages starting from the last one you saw.
-**Note that you have to set the `kafka_consumer_group` (this was not present in 1.4.0).
-The recommended value for user Alice would be `alice_group`.**

 Then start the Airgapped machine:
 ```